rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ## Recoverable Errors with `Result`

 Most errors aren’t serious enough to require the program to stop entirely.
-Sometimes, when a function fails, it’s for a reason that you can easily interpret and respond to.
+Sometimes when a function fails it’s for a reason that you can easily interpret and respond to.
 For example, if you try to open a file and that operation fails because the file doesn’t exist, you might want to create the file instead of terminating the process.

 Recall from [“Handling Potential Failure with `Result`”][handle_failure]<!-- ignore --> in Chapter 2 that the `Result` enum is defined as having two